OpenLMIS/openlmis-requisition-template-assignments-migration/README.md

 ## Error reporting

-If the script is ran twice, it should not corrupt the data, since it does not modify the schema - we only update template name and recreate template assignments.
+If the script is run twice, it should not corrupt the data, since it does not modify the schema - we only update template name and recreate template assignments.
 Any additional data that was added in the meantime will be migrated.